peetertinits/me/_pages/hist_soc_ling.md

 classes: wide
 ---

 Historical sociolinguistics is a research area that aims to combine expertise from historical linguistics and sociolinguistics to study past or long-term language changes in considering the language use in social context.
-One of the biggest problems in the area is "bad data" (Labov 1992): data on the area can be sparse, badly classified and finite, that makes difference to how data analysis can unfold.
-One of its current principles - "informational maximalism" (Joseph & Janda 2003) - aims to collect data from as many different sources as possible to aim to study the issues in combination.

-See more at the [Historical Sociolinguistics Network webpage](http://hison.sbg.ac.at/)
+Due to the sparsity of records, the practical research requires a creative combination of different types of data sources.

+My PhD dissertation studies the mechanisms of spelling standardization for end of the 19th century Estonian.
+To study this, I combine a variety of datasets (i.e. text corpora, demographic data, bibliographic data, biographic data) to characterise the language community of an emerging literate culture.
+In that era, spelling variation is influenced by social and geographical background, and prescription plays an important role in determining individual language use.

+Historical Sociolinguistics community are connected via the [HiSoN](http://hison.sbg.ac.at/) network.